iivanoo/covid-apps-observer/data/data_us/reports/resources/com.upmc.android.upmcanywherecare___12.9.01.000_00/report.md

 > Very fast, convenient, and efficient!<br> :date: __2021-04-19 13:11:56__

 > Super easy, convenient way to be seen!<br> :date: __2021-04-04 14:21:56__

-> This app has offered so much help and understanding.
-I would 100% reccomend to any pregnant woman<br> :date: __2021-03-19 17:06:37__